prisma/specs/prisma-framework/Readme.md

 The goals of this spec are to:

-- Better assist engineering with a product spec that's grounded in reality
+- Scout ahead of engineering with a spec and throwaway prototype that's grounded in reality
 - Provide a sharper picture of where we see the product going
 - Spread information across the organization of how the components of the Prisma Framework fit together